rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The euro has long served as the core of the financial infrastructure of the European economy.
 It has essentially done this using two consumer facing versions of money: the euro as a publicly accepted, physical item of value (the public euro), and the euro as a digital, privately managed, unit of account (the private euro).
 These public, and private types of money serve citizens in different ways.
 The public euro is the most stable store of value since its guaranteed by the central bank, it also has the advantaged of requiring no internet connection to use.
-While the private euro has digital advantages in usability and security, but derive their value from the "reliability" of private banks, and are only insured by governments up to 100.000 euros [CITE].
+While the private euro has digital advantages in usability and security, but derive their value from the "reliability" of private banks, and are typically only insured by governments up to 100.000 euros [@DepositInsurance].
 With the declining usage of public money in favor of digital money, the need for a new type of euro to fill the gap of public money is getting stronger.

 \begin{figure}[htp]
 \centering